◆ Blog · 7 min read

 Is ceramic coating worth it on a brand-new car?

 Usually yes.
 New paint gives the installer a better starting point, so you preserve the finish earlier and reduce long-term wear.
-Since PPG puts OEM paint thickness at only 90–120 microns, protecting fresh factory paint early can make more sense than repeatedly correcting it later (PPG).
+With OEM paint only about 90 to 120 microns thick, protecting fresh factory paint early often makes more sense than correcting it repeatedly later.

 Does ceramic coating remove scratches?

-No. It protects; it does not erase damage.
-3M specifically positions rubbing compounds for removing water spots, oxidation, stains, and sanding scratches, which shows that defects still need correction before or after protection when necessary (3M).
+No. It protects, it doesn’t erase damage.
+Oxidation, water spots, stains, and scratches still need correction work before or after coating.

 Is ceramic coating better than waxing in India?

 For long-term ownership, yes.
-Wax is cheaper and faster, but ceramic coating usually lasts much longer and offers stronger day-to-day ease of cleaning.
-In Indian heat, dust, and monsoon grime, that maintenance advantage can be worth a lot.
+Wax is cheaper and faster, but a coating lasts much longer and makes day-to-day cleaning easier.
+In heat, dust, and monsoon grime, that maintenance edge is worth a lot.

 How long does ceramic coating last in India?

 A good coating can last years, but the range varies.
-Gtechniq says 2–10 years is typical depending on product quality, prep, and aftercare (Gtechniq, 2025).
-Outdoor parking and hard-water washing will shorten that experience if you neglect maintenance.
+Gtechniq puts it at 2 to 10 years depending on product quality, prep, and aftercare (Gtechniq, 2025).
+Outdoor parking and hard-water washing shorten that if you neglect maintenance.

 Is ceramic coating worth it for an old car?